Infinidat/infinisdk/doc/typesystem.rst

 .. note:: ``system.objects`` is only one collection of type binders existing in the system.
 There's also ``system.components``, which bundles the physical components of a system.
 Each type binder is an instance of :class:`.TypeBinder`, and is a proxy that behaves like a collection, and enables several additional operations on the collection as a whole as we'll see later on.

-.. autoclass:: infinipy2.core.type_binder_container.TypeBinderContainer
+.. autoclass:: infinisdk.core.type_binder_container.TypeBinderContainer
    :members:
    :special-members:

-.. autoclass:: infinipy2.core.type_binder.TypeBinder
+.. autoclass:: infinisdk.core.type_binder.TypeBinder
    :members:
    :special-members: